morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 For example, forward 100, right 150, then forward 60, or forward 50, right 30, and forward 60.

-Defining a function that takes parameters will be the way to do.
+Defining a function that takes parameters is the way to do.

 ```clojure
 ;; function definition